Subcategory (RNA class) for MIR4687 Gene

 GeneCards Summary for MIR4687 Gene

 MIR4687 (MicroRNA 4687) is an RNA Gene, and is affiliated with the miRNA class.
 Diseases associated with MIR4687 include Stormorken Syndrome and Immunodeficiency 10.
+Among its related pathways are Immune System and Downstream signaling events of B Cell Receptor (BCR).
 An important paralog of this gene is STIM2.

 UniProtKB/Swiss-Prot for MIR4687 Gene

 Plays a role in mediating store-operated Ca(2+) entry (SOCE), a Ca(2+) influx following depletion of intracellular Ca(2+) stores (PubMed:15866891, PubMed:16005298, PubMed:16208375, PubMed:16537481, PubMed:16733527, PubMed:16766533, PubMed:16807233, PubMed:18854159, PubMed:19249086, PubMed:22464749, PubMed:24069340, PubMed:24351972, PubMed:24591628, PubMed:26322679, PubMed:25326555).
 Acts as Ca(2+) sensor in the endoplasmic reticulum via its EF-hand domain.
 Upon Ca(2+) depletion, translocates from the endoplasmic reticulum to the plasma membrane where it activates the Ca(2+) release-activated Ca(2+) (CRAC) channel subunit ORAI1 (PubMed:16208375, PubMed:16537481).
 Involved in enamel formation (PubMed:24621671).
 Activated following interaction with TMEM110/STIMATE, leading to promote STIM1 conformational switch (PubMed:26322679).